onemarketdata/onetick-py/doc_sphinx/static/testing/first_test.rst

     query = otp.query("my.otq::Query")

-It also allows to bind parameters to the query as key-value arguments.
-Let's consider an example of how to test a Bollinger Bands query :download:`this otq <../../../doctest_resources/test_existed.otq>`
+It also allows to pass parameters to the query as key-value arguments.

+Let's consider an example of how to test a :download:`Bollinger Bands query <../../../doctest_resources/test_existed.otq>`:

 .. testcode::

-    path = "test_existed.otq::bollinger_bands"
-    query = otp.query(path,
+    query = otp.query("test_existed.otq::bollinger_bands",
-                      # parameters then
+                      # query parameters
                       INTERVAL_UNITS="SECONDS",
                       INTERVAL=3)
     data = otp.Ticks(PRICE=[1.45, 1.55, 1.45, 1.30, 1.40],